 Part of Quest To Learn, this model of learning engages students' full bodies in game-based scenarios as they interact with each other and digital game elements in real time in shared physical space.
 Using motion-capture cameras, short-throw projectors and wireless controllers to immerse players, SMALLab at Play supports situated learning, large-group participation, team work, complex problem solving and fun physical activity.

 Game, Cinema & Animation Summer Academy

 Participating in this week-long program held at DePaul University's Loop Campus will provide high school students with hands-on instruction using the latest equipment and technology.
-Areas of focus include digital cinema production, 3-D computer modeling and animation for games and cinema, graphic design and computer game development.
+Areas of focus include film and television production, game development, hand-drawn character animation, 3D modeling and animation, stop-motion animation, and screenwriting.
 Students interested in careers in the motion picture, television, graphic design or computer game industry should apply to this program for a valuable educational experience as well as an advantage in today's competitive world of college admission.

 The Geography Department is in partnership with Al Raby High School in Chicago.
 This collaboration seeks to offer Geographic Information Systems computer mapping advice and tutoring.
 Geographic Information Systems allow users to view, understand, question, interpret and visualize data in many ways that reveal relationships, patterns and trends in the form of maps, globes, reports and charts.